bia-pain-bache/BPB-Worker-Panel/docs/en/docs/installation/wizard.md

 The first question asks whether you want to create a new panel or modify existing panels in the account.

-Then logs into your Cloudflare account, return to the terminal and asks you a series of questions.
+Then logs into your Cloudflare account, Asks for your permission, returns to the terminal and asks you a series of questions.

 If you choose option 1, it will ask a series of configuration questions.
 You can use the default values or input your own.
 In the end, it opens the panel for you in your browser — that’s it.